 If we don’t know anyone in that neighborhood, that’s okay!
 We’ll start with a simple door knocking campaign.
 Face to face conversations are always better than phone calls or emails.
 It helps homeowners feel more comfortable with the person they’re letting into their backyard.

 A couple things to be aware of… some subdivisions prohibit solicitation, which could get us in trouble if we go knocking on doors.
 It’s just better to avoid these all together.
-Next, due to COVID-19, many people will be more hesitant that usual when someone unexpectedly knocks on their door.
-To help people feel comfortable, knock on the door, step back past 6 feet, and maintain social distancing.
+To help people feel comfortable, knock on the door, and step back 5-6 feet.
 This will show the potential client that we respect them, which is always a good way to start a relationship.

 From there, we’ll use a simple script like this: